Code-Institute-Submissions/SaraSanchezz-4MilestoneProject_OctResub/README.md

 1. C - Create: Allowed to add products and access to the db.
 2. R - Read: Full access to all products.
-3. U - Uptade: Update or change products.
+3. U - Uptade: Update or change products and posts.
-4. D - Delete: Delete products.
+4. D - Delete: Delete products posts.

 Technologies Used: